 Image by Gramam via Wikimedia

-About Parumala Thirumeni
+About Parumala Thirumeni of Parumala Church

-Parumala parish church is a must-visit place in Thiruvalla, and visiting it would definitely bring peace and happiness to your mind.
+Parumala parish church is a must-visit place in Thiruvalla, and visiting it would bring peace and happiness to your mind.

 The words of Mar Gregorios must reflect within you when you visit the church.
-“Prayer is the inspiration of childhood, a refuge of youth and peace during childhood,” is certainly motivational.
+“Prayer is the inspiration of childhood, a refuge of youth and peace during childhood” is certainly motivational.